Rate falls on 3-month Treasury billsFebruary 24, 2014 @ 12:38 pm

 WASHINGTON (AP) - The interest rate on three-month U.S. Treasury bills fell in Monday's auction while the rate on six-month bills was unchanged.

-The Treasury Department auctioned $32 billion in three-month bills at a discount rate of 0.070 percent, down from 0.075 percent last week.
-Another $27 billion in six-month bills was auctioned at a discount rate of 0.095 percent, down from 0.100 percent last week.
+The Treasury Department auctioned $25 billion in three-month bills at a discount rate of 0.045 percent, down from 0.050 percent last week.
+Another $25 billion in six-month bills was auctioned at a discount rate of 0.075 percent, unchanged from last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.30 percent last week from 0.29 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.12 percent last week, unchanged from the previous week.